cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 Please Note: Internet access is required from the host if you wish to use the quick install script.

-Run the following script on your designated Policy Server (hub) 64-bit machine (32-bit is not supported on the Policy Server):
+Run the following script on your designated Policy Server (hub), the virtual machine with the configured firewall from earlier steps:

 ```
 $ wget http://s3.amazonaws.com/cfengine.packages/quick-install-cfengine-enterprise.sh  && sudo bash ./quick-install-cfengine-enterprise.sh hub